-If you link your stats page to certain pages or keywords you want to rank higher, you can pass link juice from the stats page to these other pages boosting the keyword rankings of that page.
+If you link your stats page to specific pages or keywords you want to rank higher, you can pass link juice from the stats page to these other pages, boosting that page’s keyword rankings.

-The link to this other page can help increase the time visitors spend on my website by learning more about this related subject.
+The link to this other page can help increase visitors’ time on my website by learning more about this related subject.

 An internal link is from one page to another page on the same website.

-An outbound link is where there is a link on one website to another website.
+An outbound link is where there is a link from one website to another website.